project

 Highlighted Resources

-Research Brief Cindy M. Lott, Nathan Dietz & Marcus Gaddy (2018): "Bifurcation of State Regulation of Charities."
-Research Brief, Urban Institute, Washington DC.
+Research Brief Lott, Cindy M., Nathan Dietz, and Marcus Gaddy.
+“Bifurcation of State Regulation of Charities.”
+Washington, DC: Urban Institute, 2018.

 Open Dataset Charity Regulatory Breadth Index